Logan-PD/Logan-PD/README.md

 In either case, add me on [LinkedIn](https://www.linkedin.com/in/logan-perry-din/)!

+I made this new github account to have one with my name *Logan Irfan Perry-Din*.

+In it I will be uploading personal projects and school projects that I am proud of, and maybe some philosophy papers.

 #Current:
 * **Seeking a computer science internship**, preferably in the field of networks
 * 3rd Year Student: CS and Philosophy both honours